 The course contains a compulsory core of professional subjects relevant to all science disciplines.
 The subjects in the core provide a backbone of skills important to a professional scientist; be they engaged in research, science businesses, industries or government organisations.
 These are the skills of communication, critical analysis, project management and innovation and commercialisation.
 The professional strand is complemented by a choice of major study in a specific science or mathematics discipline.
 Students may have the option of undertaking a small research project, subject to approval by the faculty.
-For students with suitable achievement levels, an opportunity to undertake a more substantial research project is available by transferring into the Master of Science (Honours) (C04267).
-For those considering a research degree, the Master of Science (Honours) provides a pathway to a PhD.
+For students with suitable achievement levels, an opportunity to undertake a more substantial research project is available by transferring into the Master of Philosophy in Science (C04267).
+For those considering a research degree, the Master of Philosophy in Science (C04267) provides a pathway to a PhD.
 The final session of electives allows students to complement their existing skill set using tailored subjects from related disciplines across health, engineering and business.

 The course provides graduates with analytic tools and disciplinary knowledge, combined with creative, logical approaches to problem solving and professional skills that facilitate real-world application of the science such as project management, IP management and commercialisation.